 I shared a WHAT WE EAT IN A WEEK WHOLE 30 EDITION on youtube to give you an idea of what the diet looks like.
-Eating whole 30 is different from paleo because it doesn’t allow any sweets of any kind.
-You can make paleo desserts by substituting gluten-free flours and natural sweeteners; this are not allowed on whole 30.
+Eating whole30 is different from paleo because it doesn’t allow any sweets of any kind.
+You can make paleo desserts by substituting gluten-free flours and natural sweeteners; these are not allowed on whole30.

 This was the toughest part for me but got easier with time.
-In fact, the whole 30 is supposed to help you with cravings.
+In fact, this diet is supposed to help you with cravings.

 I try to incorporate soup into our weekly menu plan, sometimes multiple times a week, to get more bone broth into our diets.
 Bone broth is so good for you, especially when you aren’t feeling well.